Abdominal pain in children – chronic

 Key points about chronic tummy pain in children

-• If not treated, chronic tummy pain can affect your child's wellbeing.
+• If it's not managed, chronic tummy pain can affect your child's wellbeing.

 Child clutches his stomach in pain